wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 ##### TC001

-### Buttons is added with focused Button with gray background color and white text color
+### Buttons block is added with focused Button with gray background color and white text color

 -   Add `Buttons` block
 -   Expect to see focused `Button` inside `Buttons` block